 Crouched down and watching, it wasn’t 30 seconds later that the followers rode slowly past the house, taking time to look in the driveways but obviously not having seen exactly which one I turned in to.
-Once we assumed them to be safely past the house we went back outside and watched them turn the corner back on to a main road.
+Once we confirmed them to be safely past the house we went back outside and watched until they turned the corner on to a main road.
 There were four.
 Separate from everything else, I was surprised- shocked even- that not even a few of them had stayed to tend to their possibly injured friends.
-I guess the kinds of people that would attempt to steal bikes while people are riding them aren’t necessarily the most caring and compassionate.
+I guess the types that would attempt to steal bikes while people are riding them aren’t necessarily the most caring and compassionate.

 After seeing which way they turned and cleaning myself up, I called another friend that lived locally and asked him to drive by the bridge- I was equally concerned that the boy I had kicked was dead and that the bike I had thrown over the guardrail had gone on to the freeway.
 I was anxious for him to report his findings, and in the meantime I pulled the bike back out and resumed my ride… sans headphones, and with significantly more alertness.